rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 #### Data management

-##### The drdb network raid
+##### The DRDB network raid

 DRDB is a block-type device driver that enables the implementation of RAID 1 (mirroring) over the network.

-DRDB can be useful when NAS or SAN technologies are not available, but data still needs to be synchronized.
+DRDB can be useful when NAS or SAN technologies are not available, but a need exists for data synchronization.

 ### Installation

-To install Pacemaker, first enable the `highavailability` repo:
+To install Pacemaker, first enable the `highavailability` repository:

 ```bash
 sudo dnf config-manager --set-enabled highavailability